avatar-kaleb/kalebmckelvey-site/blog/community-service-day-making-a-difference-in-mke.md

 It was a time for us to help show the community that we care.
 It made us feel great knowing the time was well spent.
 It was surreal!!

-#### After hearing from a personal experience, I hope you too make time to make a difference in your community!!
+#### After hearing from a personal experience, I hope you make time to make a difference in your community!!
 I promise you it will be well worth it!**

 Best Wishes,